ccuser44/commander-1/docs/manual/api.md

 # API

+!!! warning "Different naming"
+    The API has two name depending on its location.
+For packages who are using the linked API, use `pkg.Util.APIKit`, or `pkg.API`.
+Otherwise, find the API with the name `APIKit`.

 The API is a collection of reusable functions that helps to reduce the size of a package, or for developers to communicate with Commander externally.
 As the API is exposed to the server context, please be aware of backdoors, as they may have codes to intervene Commander.

 ## Use-cases